-The course begins by establishing a rigorous theoretical and methodological foundation to equip students with the fundamental toolkit in the study of comparative politics and international relations.
-We then apply and expand on this toolkit by studying seven substantive topics.
+The course begins by establishing a rigorous theoretical and methodological foundation so that students are equipped with the fundamental skills to engage in the study of comparative politics and international relations.
+We then apply and expand on these skills by studying seven substantive topics:

 - State and nation building: We discuss Tilly’s (1985) famous argument that war helped build states in Europe and contrast state building in early modern Europe with state building in Latin America.
 The course then investigates contemporary state building and, in particular, assesses whether states form nations or vice versa.

 - The character of war: Students analyse characteristics of traditional and contemporary warfare and assess its implications for international humanitarian law.

 - Colonialism and decolonisation: We then analyse the effects of different factors associated with colonialism on a country’s long-term trajectory and derive a set of recommendations for international development.